Undergraduate / Research OpportunitiesResearch Grants & McCormick Summer Research Award

 $1,000 grants are made available to McCormick freshmen or sophomores for the purpose of working under the direction of a faculty member here.
 This annual competition is offered in the Fall Quarter of every year.

-McCormick provides awards of $5,000 each for qualifying undergraduate summer research.
+McCormick provides awards of up to $5,000 each for qualifying undergraduate summer research.
 Awards are made on a competitive basis.

 The faculty mentor must confirm that they are willing to enable the proposed work.